-11 missing, two trapped in Greek ferry fire after hundreds rescued
+11 missing in Greek ferry fire after hundreds rescued — including two who were trapped for hours

 The fire broke out on the Euroferry Olympia several hours after it had departed the port of Igoumenitsa, en route to the Italian city of Brindisi, in what was supposed to be a nine-hour journey.
 The cause of the fire was not immediately known, and weather conditions were good.

 Witnesses, speaking to Greek television outlets, said the fire began around 4 a.m. and that crew quickly tried to alert passengers and bring them to the deck.
-Coast guard vessels and other nearby ships came to aid in the rescue.
+Passengers were given life jackets and asked to descend steps into rescue boats that crew members had lowered into the water; nobody jumped directly into the sea.
+From there, coast guard vessels and other nearby ships came to gather the passengers and crew and take them to shore.

 A video taken before sunrise and shared by several Greek news outlets showed fire raging across much of the 600-foot ferry, as one of the crew members said, “Mayday, mayday.”

-The ferry — part of the group Grimaldi Lines, which operates a network of routes across the Mediterranean — was also carrying some 180 cars and trucks, according to Italy’s ANSA news agency.
+The ferry — part of the Grimaldi Lines group, which operates a network of routes across the Mediterranean — was also carrying some 180 cars and trucks, according to Italy’s ANSA news agency.

 One passenger, speaking to the Greek national broadcaster ERT, said that there was a “domino of explosions” as the vehicles caught fire.